-5 places soloists can get PR for free
+5 places soloists can get free PR

 While paid advertising will always have its place in marketing, getting yourself mentioned in the mainstream media is still one of the most effective ways of raising your profile and boosting visibility.
 PR is something I recommend to all my clients as part of their ongoing marketing strategy as it can really pay off in the long term.